ddakebono/Chillout-VR-Mods/README.md

 ### Floor Drop :fallen_leaf:
 An educational proof of concept of breaking colliders.

 This exploit works by instantiating portals (or any other networked object) at either an extremely low, or high floating point value.

-This becomes an issue due to floating point accuracy, which causes major issues, such as making 'invalidating colliders'.
+This becomes an issue due to floating point accuracy, which causes major issues, as the more specific a number, the less accurate it is calculated.
+For example : 'invalidating colliders'.
 To learn more about this, look at Computerphile's extremely informative video:
 [![Computerphile Floating Point Accuracy](https://img.youtube.com/vi/PZRI1IfStY0/0.jpg)](https://www.youtube.com/watch?v=PZRI1IfStY0)